omarkhaled1910/songs/README.md

+# this task should run on preferably node v16 , there is add and edit the price is caluclated as following if there is songs it calculate ONLY the cost of songs and this goes on for albums as well
+# all you need to do is npm i then npm run dev

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.